Nef10/SwiftBeanCount/README.md

   - Plugins
   - Tag stacks ([Ticket](https://github.com/Nef10/SwiftBeanCountParser/issues/29))
   - Balance checks on parent accounts
+  - Accounts with more than one defined commodity
   - Lines with unrecognizable input (will output warning in SwiftBeanCount)

 #### Syntax SwiftBeanCount supports but beancount does not